Cooler by the Lakes

-You’ll also find a smattering of unique dining joints on the neighborhood’s western end near West 44th Street and France Avenue South.
+You’ll also find a smattering of unique eateries on the neighborhood’s western end near West 44th Street and France Avenue South.
 Since 1934, the Convention Grill has been a haven for juicy local gossip and even juicier burgers.
 Bring a friend to split the massive malts and homemade hot fudge sundaes.
 Huge portions also star at Old Southern BBQ, a palace of protein with to-die-for brisket and pulled pork.
 Need a quick breakfast or a fresh loaf to-go?
 Turtle Bread Company is your spot.
 In addition to their masterfully crafted breads, they’re known for their flaky croissants and small-batch muffins and scones, all of which pair beautifully with a bold cup of Joe.
+Want a little more spice with your breakfast?
+Head to Cafe Ceres for Turkish-style coffee and bagels with labneh and za'atar.

 Where to Shop

-The parking lot of Settergren’s Hardware is the place to be every Sunday morning from May through December, because that’s the home of the Linden Hills Farmers Market.
-Snatch some of the finest fruits, herbs and veggies from more than 50 vendors.
-Just a couple blocks down the street, Wild Rumpus features a magical land of books targeted at younger readers, plus live critters including Caldecott the chinchilla and a tarantula named Rubeus Hagrid.
+The parking lot of Settergren’s Hardware is the place to be every Sunday morning from May through October, where the Linden Hills Farmers Market gathers the finest fruits, herbs, and veggies from more than 50 vendors.
+Just a couple of blocks down the street, Wild Rumpus features a magical land of books targeted at younger readers, plus live critters including Caldecott the chinchilla and a chicken named Neil DeGrasse Tyson.

-Vintage lovers find their paradise at Hunt & Gather.
-Antiques and curios of all kinds unfold across two floors of space.
+Vintage lovers will have a blast searching for hidden treasure at Hunt & Gather, where antiques and oddities of all kinds unfold across two floors of space.
 Looking for a great gift?
-You’ve got lots of terrific options, including Heartfelt, where kids and adults alike fall in love with the naturally-made gifts and craft items.
-From paintings, screen-printing, pottery, glass, jewelry, textiles and leather, sculpture, music and woodwork, Everett & Charlie is your one-stop shop for gallery goods.
-Bean + Ro also specializes in chic women’s apparel, along with a full-service stationery department that allows for the perfect personal touch on invites and holiday cards.
+You’ve got lots of terrific options, including Heartfelt, an arts and crafts store dedicated to creative gifts and in-studio projects for kids and adults, and Everett & Charlie, a one-stop shop for gallery goods for the art love.
+Bean + Ro specializes in chic women’s apparel, along with a wide selection of stationery, gifts, and paper goods.

 Getting to and Around Linden Hills